Genie (feral child): Characteristics and personality

 Kent stated that his initial examinations of Genie revealed by far the most severe case of child abuse he would ever encounter, and he came away extremely pessimistic about her prognosis.
 She was extremely pale and grossly malnourished, standing tall and weighing only 59 lb, with two nearly full sets of teeth in her mouth, and had a distended abdomen.
 The restraining harness her father used had caused a thick callus and heavy black bruising to form in a ring on her buttocks, which took several weeks to heal.
 A series of X-rays found that she had moderate coxa valga in both hips and an undersized rib cage, and her bone age was that of an 11-year-old.
 Despite early tests confirming she had normal vision in both eyes, she could not focus them on anything more than 10 ft away, corresponding to the dimensions of the room her father kept her in.

 Genie's gross motor skills were extremely weak; she could neither stand up straight nor fully straighten any of her limbs, and she had very little endurance.
 Her movements were very hesitant and unsteady, and she had a characteristic "bunny walk", in which she held her hands in front of her like claws while ambulating, which suggested extreme difficulty with sensory processing and an inability to integrate visual and tactile information.
 Kent was somewhat surprised to find her fine motor skills were significantly better, determining they were at approximately the level of a two-year-old.
-She could not chew and had very severe dysphagia—totally incapable of swallowing solid or even soft food, and barely able to do so with liquids.
+She could not chew and had severe dysphagia—totally incapable of swallowing solid or even soft food, and barely able to do so with liquids.
 When eating, she held anything she could not swallow in her mouth until her saliva broke it down, and if this took too long she spat it out and mashed it with her fingers.
 She was also completely incontinent, and did not respond to extreme temperatures.

 Doctors found it very difficult to test or estimate Genie's mental age or assess any of her cognitive abilities, but on two attempts they found she scored at the level of a 13-month-old.
 To the surprise of doctors she was intensely interested in exploring new environmental stimuli, although objects seemed to intrigue her much more than people.
 She seemed especially curious about unfamiliar sounds, and Kent noted that she very intently searched for their sources.
-Doctors noticed her extreme fear of cats and dogs very early during her stay, but initially thought this was due to her being incapable of rational thinking; they did not discern its actual origin until years later.
+Doctors noticed her extreme fear of cats and dogs early during her stay, but initially thought this was due to her being incapable of rational thinking; they did not discern its actual origin until years later.